 If the target database is in NOARCHIVELOG mode, then the database must be mounted after a consistent shutdown when you make the backup.
-The shutdown is only consistent if you successfully execute the SHUTDOWN command with the NORMAL, IMMEDIATE, OF TRANSACTIONAL Options.
+The shutdown is only consistent if you successfully execute the SHUTDOWN command with the NORMAL, IMMEDIATE, or TRANSACTIONAL options.
 You cannot use RMAN to back up a NOARCHIVELOG database after an instance failure or SHUTDOWN ABORT.